tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {{path-challenge-reqs}} and {{path-response-reqs}} contain the requirements for the initiator and responder roles, broken down per protocol phase.

+# Enhanced Path Validation Procedure

+Note: This algorithm also takes the {{off-path}} scenario into account.

+The receiver that observes the peer's address or port update MUST stop sending any buffered application data (or limit the data sent to the unvalidated address to the anti-amplification limit) and initiate the return routability check that proceeds as follows:

+1. An unpredictable cookie is placed in a `return_routability_check` message of type path_challenge;
+1. The message is sent to the previously valid address and a timer T (see
+   {{timer-choice}}) is started;
+1. The peer endpoint, after successfully verifying the received `return_routability_check` message responds by echoing the cookie value in a `return_routability_check` message of type path_response if the path through which the message was received is preferred.
+If the path is not preferred, a `return_routability_check` message of type path_delete MUST be returned;
+1. When the initiator receives and verifies the `return_routability_check` message contains the sent cookie, it updates the peer address binding;
+1. If T expires, or the address confirmation fails, the peer address binding is not updated.
+In this case, a new `return_routability_check` message of type path_challenge MUST be sent to the observed new address containing a new cookie value.
+A timer is started and step (3) from above is applied.

+After this point, any pending send operation is resumed to the bound peer address.

+{{path-challenge-reqs}} and {{path-response-reqs}} contain the requirements for the initiator and responder roles, broken down per protocol phase.

 ## Path Challenge Requirements {#path-challenge-reqs}

 * The initiator MAY send multiple `return_routability_check` messages of type